kyverno/website/content/en/docs/Kyverno CLI/_index.md

   result: fail
 ```

+The test declaration consists of the following parts:

+1. The `policies` element which lists one or more policies to be applied.
+2. The `resources` element which lists one or more resources to which the policies are applied.
+3. The `variables` element which defines a file in which variables and their values are stored for use in the policy test.
+Optional depending on policy content.
+4. The `userinfo` element which declares admission request data for subjects and roles.
+Optional depending on policy content.
+5. The `results` element which declares the expected results.
+Depending on the type of rule being tested, this section may vary.

 If needing to pass variables, such as those from [external data sources](/docs/writing-policies/external-data-sources/) like context variables built from [API calls](https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-calls) or others, a `variables.yaml` file can be defined with the same format as accepted with the `apply` command.
 If a variable needs to contain an array of strings, it must be formatted as JSON encoded.
 Like with the `apply` command, variables that begin with `request.object` normally do not need to be specified in the variables file as these will be sourced from the resource.
+Policies which trigger based upon `request.operation` equaling `CREATE` do not need a variables file.
+The CLI will assume a value of `CREATE` if no variable for `request.operation` is defined.

 ```yaml
 policies: